 Editor, Maisonneuve Press

 Writing—some of the books I have written, co-authored, or edited:

 To find one of these book in the library nearest you, click here.

-Interactions of Land, Oceans, and People: A Global Perspective.
+Land, Oceans, and People Interactions: A Global Perspective.
 2014 (in press).
 CRC Press, Boca Raton, FL.